 This depiction of Durga is rare and important, as it is a large-scale example of the goddess in bronze.
 Her conquest over the buffalo demon is indicated by its severed head at her feet.
-She stands fourarmed and triumphant, with a wheel, conch shell, mace, and clod of earth in her hands.
+She stands four-armed and triumphant, with a wheel, conch shell, mace, and clod of earth in her hands.

-The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
-Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email email@example.com.